 I'm guessing when you live in a city where casual encounters are the norm, the odds of meeting someone without a hidden agenda are like winning the Powerball on an unsuspecting Wednesday night.

 On a Wednesday he calls and you answer by mistake, feelings of guilt washing over you as soon as you hear him smile on the other end of the line.
-He invites you to dinner at a restaurant where soup is thirty dollars and movie stars go to be photographed pushing their food around their plates.
-You toy with the idea for a nanosecond but respectfully decline, offering that you twisted your ankle at the gym.
-He doesn't believe you but says he understands and hopes you feel better.
+He invites you to dinner at a restaurant where soup is $30.00 and movie stars go to be photographed pushing their food around their plates.
+You toy with the idea for a nanosecond but respectfully decline, offering that you twisted your ankle at the gym and can't leave the house for a few days.
+He doesn't believe you, but says he understands and hopes you feel better.
 When the line goes dead you know he will call and he knows you won't answer.
-The rat race will continue and you'll probably never get to try a bowl of lobster bisque that goes for thirty dollars.
+The rat race will continue and you'll probably never get to try a bowl of lobster bisque that goes for what you make in two hours.

-Later he will find a girl whom he'll take to fancy dinners and whisk away to Greece for the summer.
-You sit there quietly, stretching your perfectly okay ankles on your second-hand couch.
-Eventually you get up and convince yourself to go on a powerwalk.
-On the way home you stop by the convenience store and buy a Powerball ticket with a can of lobster bisque.
-You don't end up winning the lottery that night...
-Yet your soup, just like life, is fucking amazing.
+Later, he will find a girl whom he'll take to fancy dinners and whisk away to Greece for the summer as you sit in a cubicle at your dead-end job dreaming of Europe.
+You lay there quietly, stretching your perfectly okay ankles on your second-hand couch.
+Eventually you get up and convince yourself to go for a jog.
+On the way home you stop by the convenience store and buy a Powerball ticket with a can of lobster bisque and some cheap wine.
+You don't end up winning the lottery that night as expected, but your soup, just like life, is absolutely amazing.